-- Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements. - Acquire components for a stand-alone Intermediate Depth Drill (1,850 m) with updated control system and other repairs so that it can be deployed at the same time as the Foro 3000 Drill.
+- Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements. - Design and fabricate components to extend the depth range of the Foro 1650 drill to 1850 m.

-231 Introduction
+Introduction

 The rapid rate of current climate change creates urgency to understand the context of abrupt changes in the past and also the need to predict rates of sea level rise.
 A more sophisticated and predictive understanding of the mechanisms of climate change and the effects on sea level change are needed to plan for the future.
 Glaciers, ice sheets, and subglacial environments contain records of past climate and ice thickness, which provide evidence crucial to understanding future climate.